 Revenue cycle management (RCM) is projected to experience an annual compound growth rate of 11.8 percent from 2018 to 2024.
 Healthcare officials are in dire need of streamlining RCM to handle rising patient payment rates (expected to rise to $515 billion in 2019), loss of revenue due to bad debt, new government legislation, and boosting EHR adoption

-Having a proven RCM system is crucial in optimizing existing medical billing processes at your dental practice.
+A proven RCM system is crucial in optimizing existing medical billing processes at your dental practice.
 In many EHR systems or medical practice management systems, RCM processes can be used to better handle patient involvement in medical billing services.

 60% of patients consider changing their dental provider due to poor treatment experience.
 To cater to the new priorities, the dental care system itself is transitioning to a value-based care model from the existing fee-for-service system.
-With this, delivering quality care and improving patient experience becomes paramount in retaining and also adding to the existing patient numbers.
+With this, delivering quality care and improving patient experience becomes paramount in retaining and adding to the existing patient numbers.

-Improving the management of revenue cycle is essential to a dental practice’s financial well-being.
+Improving the management of the revenue cycle is essential to a dental practice’s financial well-being.
 The longer it takes to access patient payments, the stability of the earnings of the practice becomes unnecessarily tagged to these payment collections.
 Though this approach looks convenient (as you earn payment each month), you are not in the best position.
 If income takes a month longer to hit you, there is a massive cost of opportunity, one that often goes unnoticed.

-Irrespective of whether a practice accepts insurance, and keeps accounts receivable (A/R) low the use of modern revenue cycle management systems can fix critical gaps in implementing an effective revenue cycle management strategy.
+Irrespective of whether a practice accepts insurance, and keeps accounts receivable (A/R) low, the use of modern revenue cycle management systems can fix critical gaps in implementing an effective revenue cycle management strategy.

 It is better to stem a problem at the source.
 If your patient scheduling mechanism had been intuitively prioritizing patients who are more likely to pay on time, you would not be facing a revenue cycle issue, to begin with.
-The key here is to ensure that you can do this eligibility check fast and before the patient checks-in.
+The key here is to ensure that you can do this eligibility check fast and before the patient checks in.
 A modern dental practice management system manages this process with simple one-click solutions.

 The collected information can be compiled into an error-free claim that is ready to be sent for processing.
 Automated workflows ensure due process and leave little margin for error.
 This saves valuable time and effort while processing claims, leading to a predictable revenue cycle.

 Being able to choose the right plan for a patient, based on his insurance and payment capability, helps reduce confusion while billing.
-Furthermore, the choices made available for the patient will improve patient experience and ensure that the patient made the best available choice.
+Furthermore, the choices made available for the patient will improve the patient experience and ensure that the patient made the best available choice.

 ERA postings have always been a source of constant headaches for dental practices.
 The latest practice management systems enable you to completely automate this, making your accounting and collections more streamlined.
 Problems and discrepancies are detected early, and corrective measures can be taken pre-emptively.

 Most of the financial processes currently utilized have a lot of redundancies that do not need active human participation.
-These systems once converted into automated workflows, make processing not just faster but also cheaper and more accurate.
+These systems, once converted into automated workflows, make processing not just faster but also cheaper and more accurate.
 Therefore, when considering automation of practice management, choose a player that understands the workflows and is ready to customize and align with industry best practices.

-With CareStack’s end-to-end revenue cycle management services your practice can maximize reimbursements and cash flow in a go.
+With CareStack’s end-to-end revenue cycle management services, your practice can maximize reimbursements and cash flow in a go.
 With a proven process in RCM optimization and In-house experts specialized in billing and collections we have been ensuring greater than 90% first-pass acceptance rate and 40% reduction of days in A/R.